 Why hire a doula?

 The more our society prioritizes science and information and moves away from nature as sacred and reverential for our survival, the less connected we’ve become to the things that make us nature: our bodies, for one.
+The more we think we are in control.

-We have learned to look towards external sources for validation and expertise and safety, instead of developing the skill of listening inward for answers and direction.
+We have learned to only look towards external sources for validation and expertise and safety, instead of developing the skill of also listening inward for answers and direction.
 We’ve lost trust in the animal and wilderness of our bodies: that we know how to birth in the same way that we know how to yawn, laugh, cry, see, smell, sneeze, love, pee and poop (giggle now but once you have kids, this word will be a regular in your vocabulary).

 Our bodies have deep knowing that we, as a species, are from nature — just as the tree knows how to grow, you also know how to do the things that your body was designed to do.
 This is true of functionality (like sneezing and smiling, as I mentioned) but also true of a deeper conversation that your body is trying to have with you — in telling you who you are and what you stand for.
 With awareness and deep listening, we can come deeper into who we are as individuals and live from the center of our beings.
 We can learn to trust that we do have the answers.
 This brings alignment and softens anxiety, stress, and friction.